 The first Threema version is released on December 12, 2012, in Apple’s App Store.
 A few months later, the first Android version is released.
 The impact is tremendous; the user base quickly grows to 250,000.
 Threema has caught the spirit of the age.

 Snowden Revelations Shock the World

 By revealing the Prism surveillance program in mid to late 2013, Edward Snowden drastically raises the public’s awareness of privacy issues on the Internet.
 The scale of the global surveillance is alarming.
 All kinds of online communication have been intercepted.
 Concerned Internet users fundamentally question the communication channels they have been using to date.

 After Facebook’s acquisition of WhatsApp in February 2014, Threema experiences a greater boost in growth than ever before.
-In search of a privacy-friendly instant messenger, many smartphone users turn to Threema.
 In a few weeks, the number of users climbs to 2 million.

 The founders are caught off guard by the enormous increase in downloads after the WhatsApp acquisition.
 In night shifts, they answer press inquiries, handle support requests, develop the app, and complete the most important business tasks.

 Establishing a startup was planned for quite some time.
 In spring of 2014, it finally happens: The Threema GmbH is founded in Pfäffikon SZ.
 A team of experienced software developers is continuously working on refining the Threema app.

 Introducing Threema Gateway